Procrastinating? Blame Mercury In Libra

 But remember how we said chatty Mercury was going to leave Libra, then return?
 When it comes back, Montúfar says we'll get a second chance to get things right — but it won't be a walk in the park.
 She says that during this time, we'll be fighting obstacles and locking heads with authority figures.
 But, she adds, "In a way, Libra’s rational, diplomatic, and people-pleasing skills will be really helpful."

-Another zinger: Mars will enter retrograde on September 9, which will result in another blow to our productivity.
+Another zinger: Mars will enter retrograde on 9th September, which will result in another blow to our productivity.
 "It will almost be better to pick our battles and not push things, since making strides will be so much harder than usual," Montúfar suggests.
-Figuring out what tasks matter most to you can help you avoid this slump, so consider prioritizing your to-do list and taking things one step at a time — just don't beat yourself up if it feels way harder than usual to make progress.
+Figuring out what tasks matter most to you can help you avoid this slump, so consider prioritising your to-do list and taking things one step at a time — just don't beat yourself up if it feels way harder than usual to make progress.

 Advertisement